Citizen’s Advice, EKCHFT and KMPT, Kent Police, Kent Fire & Rescue Service

 Rose was born and raised in Jamaica.
 She was educated at Montego Bay High School for Girls and later at Birmingham University.
 She trained with the Church Army and was commissioned in 1982 as an Evangelist; she later trained for ordination at Queens Theological College on their part-time course, ordained deacon in 1991, priested in 1994 and served her title at St Matthewʼs Church, Willenhall Road in the Diocese of Lichfield.For sixteen and a half years she served as a priest in Hackney (Holy Trinity with St Philip, Dalston and All Saints, Haggerston).
 In 2007 she was appointed as a Chaplain to Her Majesty the Queen and in 2010, she became the first female appointed to the position of the 79th Chaplain to the Speaker of the House of Commons.
 In November 2014, she took on the additional responsibility as Priest in Charge of city Church, St Mary-at-Hill near Monument.

-She was a member of the Broadcasting Standards Commission and has wide experience of media engagement including some religious broadcasting.
+Her Excellency was a member of the Broadcasting Standards Commission and has wide experience of media engagement including some religious broadcasting.